CyberJack/dbeaver/README.md

 # DBeaver Docksal addon

+**NOTE: This repository is no longer maintained!
+The dbeaver script is now part of the [docksal addons repository](https://github.com/docksal/addons).**

 This Docksal addon launches [DBeaver][1] with the connection information from the current project.
 DBeaver is a multi-platform database tool which supports popular database engines like MySQL, PostgreSQL, SQLite and more.